lolol101/AA-Arch/README.md

 # AA-Arch

-### This project's goal is to implement several string-searching algorithms.
+Contributors: Nazarov Maksim, Okorokov Nikita.

+This project's goal is to implement several string-searching algorithms.
 The following algorithms are intended to be implemented:
 ## 1. The Aho-Korasik algorithm

 The algorithm searches for a set of substrings from the dictionary in a given string using finite automaton approach.
 All possible matches are found for each substring in a dictionary.